flux-config-pam(5)

 • If processes still remain, raises an error and drains the node

-When set to false (the default), housekeeping stops user@UID.service without attempting to kill processes.
+When set to false (the default), housekeeping best-effort stops user@UID.service without attempting to kill processes.
 Cleanup is delegated to other mechanisms such as site-specific tools.

 Warning